greg-martinez44/write2audiobook/docs/user-guide/install-libraries.md

     source .venv/bin/activate
     ```

-When your virtual environment is active, you'll see `(.venv)` in front of your terminal's prompt.
+When your virtual environment is active, you see `(.venv)` in front of your terminal's prompt.

 ![venv-source-example](../img/venv-source-example.png)

-### Exit a virtual environment
+### Exit the virtual environment

-After you have finished working in the Write2Audiobook project, exit the virtual environment with the following command:
+When you're done working, exit the virtual environment:

 ```console
 deactivate